cuckflong/cs6447/wargames3/war3.md

 None

 _List of vulnerabilities:_
-1. Not reallt a vulnerability, it just execute my shellcode but can't used anything syscall other than read and write
+1. Not really a vulnerability, it just execute my shellcode but can't used anything syscall other than read and write

-_Step to exploit:_
+_Steps to exploit:_
 1. Write my shellcode
 2. Send my shellcode